 During the second year, responsibilities increase both operatively and perioperatively.
-The residents rotate through Burns, Trauma, SICU and Pediatric Surgery acquiring the necessary knowledge and skills to become team leaders and competent first responders in the case of severely injured or ill patients.
+The residents rotate through Burn, Trauma, SICU and Pediatric Surgery acquiring the necessary knowledge and skills to become team leaders and competent first responders in the case of severely injured or ill patients.
 They assume primary responsibility for the care of very sick or severely injured patients under the supervision of a chief resident and a teaching faculty member in both the Trauma and Surgical ICU and in the Burn ICU.
 On the Pediatric Surgery service, they perform many of the less complicated operations under the direct supervision of the Pediatric Surgery faculty.

 Third Residency Year